adjuststack

 Summary

-checks if the top value of the stack is defined.
+defined checks if the top value of the stack is defined.
 If it is, it

 pushes its value onto the stack.
-Otherwise it pushes nil
+Otherwise it pushes nil.

 TracePoint